coffeemug/ankify/README.md

 # Caveat

-Currently the program depends on note types that don't exist in Anki proper (I cloned some in Anki to have a nicer layour).
+Currently the program depends on note types that don't exist in Anki proper (I cloned some in Anki to have a nicer layout).
 You can reverse engineer the fields from the code (see `concept.py`, `jeopardy.py`, and `quote.py`).